exonum/exonum-doc/src/roadmap.md

 ### Merkle DB - Full-fledged Implementation

-In the final implementation of this functionality the nested data collections stored in Exonum will receive a hierarchichal pattern.
+In the final implementation of this functionality the nested data collections stored in Exonum will receive a hierarchical pattern.
 The hierarchy of the Merkelized collections will allow to implement proofs of availability of the whole collections or their leaves in the blockchain.
 A user-friendly API of the Merkle DB will serve this purpose.